 If you or someone you know has recently been diagnosed with lung cancer, it’s important to gather and learn as much information about the disease as possible.
 The cancer care team at Compass Oncology has put together this guide to help patients who have been recently diagnosed with lung cancer and are preparing for their first appointment.

-The lung cancer specialists program offers personalized care for lung cancer and high-risk patients.
-We offer appointments at multiple locations and a team of professionals including medical oncologists, radiation oncologists, palliative care, and more.
+The lung cancer specialists program offers personalized care for lung cancer patients with NSCLC and SCLC.
+We offer appointments at multiple locations and a team of professionals, including medical oncologists, radiation oncologists, palliative care, and more.
 Our team members at Compass Oncology are experienced in lung cancer care and are here to help guide you through your cancer care journey.

 Lung cancer is categorized into two types: Small Cell Lung Cancer (SCLC) and Non-Small Cell Lung Cancer (NSCLC).
 Both are named for the kinds of cells found in the cancer and how they appear when viewed under a microscope.
 NSCLC is more common than small cell lung cancer.
 Read more about the specific types of lung cancer.